robinhood-suite/robinhood4/librobinhood/src/plugins/posix/README.rst

 .. _rbh-find: https://github.com/robinhood-suite/robinhood4/tree/main/rbh-find

-Similarly to the directives, most of the POSIX directives are the same ones provided by `find(1)`__, so we will only list the differences.
+Similarly to the predicates, most of the POSIX directives are the same ones provided by `find(1)`__, so we will only list the differences.

 .. __: find_